Newtonian calibrator tests during the Virgo O3 data taking: Extracting the NCal offset with respect to the plane of the interferometer

 The phase difference between the near and far NCal points is mainly driven by the offset $z$ of the rotor with respect to the plane of the interferometer.
-From the calculations in Appendix \ref{app:analytical}, the real analytical phase offset for the NCal$\_i$ at the first order in $d^{-1}$ can be approximated by:
+From the calculations in appendix \ref{app:analytical}, the real analytical phase offset for the NCal$\_i$ at the first order in $d^{-1}$ can be approximated by:

-The rotors have been set on Advanced Virgo such that they spin in opposite direction.
+The rotors have been set on Advanced Virgo such that they spin in opposite directions.
 They thus have an opposite sign on their phase and it is possible to extract the offset using this phase difference.
 Let's call $\xi_i$ the phase of the mirror motion with the NCal$\_i$ whose rotor is in the plane of the interferometer $(z=0)$.
-In this case, we expect $\xi_i = 0$.
+In this case, $\xi_F = \xi_N$.
 Assuming the offset $z$ to be the same for both NCals the difference between the phase points can be computed as:

 Assuming $\Psi_{N} <0$ and $\Psi_{F} > 0$ without any loss of generality, we can verify that this approximation holds using FROMAGE for small offsets $z$ with typical values smaller than $1~$cm.
-Figure \ref{fig:offset} shows the comparison between the numerical results and the approximation of Eq. \ref{eq:phaseoffset}.
-The linear approximation differs by a quasi-constant value of $0.81\%$ for any offset $z \leq 1~$cm.
-This difference mainly comes from the fact that we did not take into account the second order terms in $d^{-2}$ in Eq. \ref{eq:phaseapprox}.
-We can thus normalize the phase for a better approximation by redefining $\Psi_i$ as:
+Figure \ref{fig:offset} shows the comparison between the numerical results and the approximation of equation \ref{eq:phaseoffset}.
+The linear approximation differs from the numerical results by a quasi-constant value of $0.81\%$ on the slope for any offset $z \leq 1~$cm.
+This difference mainly comes from the fact that we did not take into account the second order terms in $d^{-2}$ in equation \ref{eq:phaseapprox}.